CHaskell2/public-notes/book_list.md

 ### People & Organizations

+* Fierce Conversations: Achieving Success at Work and in Life One Conversation at a Time
+* Bargaining for Advantage: Negotiation Strategies for Reasonable People
 * Crucial Conversations: Tools for Talking When Stakes Are High, Second Edition
 * Crucial Accountability: Tools for Resolving Violated Expectations, Broken Commitments, and Bad Behavior, Second Edition:
 * Thanks for the Feedback: The Science and Art of Receiving Feedback Well